fhaer/sysdev-automation/README.md

-# sysdev-automation
-Demo repository for automation
+# Demo repository for automation